-Why Bank Cord Blood?
+Why Bank Your Baby's Cord Blood?

 Umbilical cord blood stem cells have the unique ability to help rebuild a healthy immune system damaged by disease.
-Cord blood has been used in transplant medicine for nearly 30 years and can be used in the treatment of nearly 80 different diseases today.1 Over the last few years, cord blood use has expanded beyond transplant medicine into clinical research trials for conditions like autism and brain injuries.
+Cord blood has been used in transplant medicine for over 30 years and can be used in the treatment of nearly 80 different diseases today.1 Over the last few years, cord blood use has expanded beyond transplant medicine into clinical research trials for conditions like autism and brain injuries.